Next-Search/websearch-proposal/your-ownership-and-privacy/private-by-default.md

 Individuals who register for an account will be able to create the account without connecting other parts of their identity to the account \(e.g. email address, social network provider\).
 When you sign up for an account you'll be able to choose your storage provider and whether you want us to save your queries or forget them.

-Assuming an individual wants their queries saved it will be in the location of their choice and attached to them only be an account which has no ties to their identity inherent in it.
+Assuming an individual wants their queries saved it will be in the location of their choice and attached to them only by an account which has no ties to their identity inherent in it.

 {% hint style="info" %}
 We see [Proton Mail](https://protonmail.com/) as a great example of how such a service can be offered.
 One can create an email account without attaching some form of identity verification to it.
 We hope to emulate their approach.
 {% endhint %}

+{% hint style="info" %}
+"Encrypted storage - The use of cryptography to mathematically encrypt and decrypt data, both at-rest and in-motion." - Web 3.0 Technology Stack L2 Encrypted Storage Definition from the [web3 Foundation](https://web3.foundation/about/).
 ## Selectively Private Accounts

 Optionally, you will be able to share your data with us, with select other parties, or with the whole world on a granular level.